“If a man can bridge the gap between life and death, if he can live on after he’s dead, then maybe he was a great man.” -James Dean

 On the way out of town, visitors can spot the Quaker church that Dean attended as a boy.

 It is also worth noting that Dean was a bit of a motorhead.
 People in Fairmount often paired him with the revving of his motorcycle, which he would maneuver both on the road and through the cornfields.
 But it is the fateful Porsche Spyder that will be linked to the tragedy of Dean’s death.

 His funeral was held at the Fairmount Friends Church.
 To quote Findadeath, Dean’s funeral was attended by 3000 guests (more than the population of Fairmount), and his pallbearers consisted of friends from high school.

 I highly recommend that you visit Fairmount, especially if you’re a fan of Dean and classic cinema.
 They also have a classic car/Dean festival in the fall, which continues to draw a crowd larger than the population of the town.

 Drop by Fairmount, and stroll the streets familiar to James Dean.
 It’s not to be missed.

-Just a few additional shots of some amazing Dean items from the Indiana State Museum’s Dean Exhibit.
-My favorite is the East of Eden suit.
-Swoon.
-Also there’s the script from Giant, the car Dean drove his prom date in, the middle school basketball uniform, and much more…
+Update: Years after my trip to Fairmount, the Indiana State Museum honored Dean with an exhibit.
+Here are some shots from that display.
+My favorite item is the East of Eden suit; however, you’ll also find the script from Giant, the car in which Dean drove his prom date, his middle school basketball uniform, and more.